The Limits of Personalization in Assortment Optimization: Introduction

 A personalized assortment may reveal private customer data about the consumer to third-parties.
-Recently, \citet{lei2020privacy} considers the personalized assortment optimization problem when the firm must ensure that the assortment policy doesn't reveal private information using the differential privacy framework \citep{dwork2006differential}. \citet{berbeglia2021refined} provides tight revenue guarantees on the performance of the well-known revenue-ordered assortment strategy with respect to the optimal personalized assortment solution.
-Their result holds for regular choice models (which includes all RUMs) and works even under \emph{personalized refined assortment optimization} where the firm may reduce the product utilities to some consumer segments. \cite{el2021joint} studies a two-stage personalized assortment optimization problem with capacity constraint under the LC-MNL model.
-In their model, consumers follow a LC-MNL and the firm is able to observe the segment of the incoming consumer to customize the final assortment offered.
+Recently, \citet{lei2020privacy} consider the personalized assortment optimization problem when the firm must ensure that the assortment policy doesn't reveal private information using the differential privacy framework \citep{dwork2006differential}. \citet{berbeglia2021refined} provide tight revenue guarantees on the performance of the well-known revenue-ordered assortment strategy with respect to the optimal personalized assortment solution.
+Their result holds for regular DCMs (which includes all RUMs) and works even under \emph{personalized refined assortment optimization} where the firm may reduce the product utilities to some consumer types. \cite{el2021joint} studies a two-stage personalized assortment optimization problem with capacity constraint under the LC-MNL model.
+In their model, consumers follow an LC-MNL and the firm is able to observe the segment of the incoming consumer to customize the final assortment offered.
 After proving that the problem is NP-hard, they developed an efficient algorithm that guarantees $\Omega(\frac{1}{\log(m)})$-fraction of the optimal revenue where $m$ is the number of segments.
-We strengthen that result and show that the same revenue guarantee holds with respect to a clairvoyant firm (see Section 5.4).
-More recently, \citet{udwani2021submodular} provided a (0.5-$\epsilon)$-approximation algorithm for the same problem.
+We strengthen that result and show that the same revenue guarantee holds with respect to a clairvoyant firm (see Section \ref{sec:joint_assortment}).
+More recently, \citet{udwani2021submodular} provided a $(0.5-\epsilon)$-approximation algorithm for the same problem.
+Recently, \cite{goyal2023mnl} consider a different stochastic variant of the assortment optimization problem, where the parameters that determine the revenue and the demand of each item are drawn from some known distribution.
+While the authors also evaluate the profit of a clairvoyant firm, their setting is very different from ours since the randomness in their case comes from the model parameters (including revenue) and not from the consumer choices \footnote{While their setting is quite different, the techniques used in their paper are similar to those proposed in an earlier version of this paper \citep{gallegoberbegliaarxiv2021}.}.